 The spread of the virus:

 The 2019 novel coronavirus epidemic continues to grow dramatically in China, even if only the official statistics are believed.
 Importantly, however, the epidemic has not gotten a foothold outside of China.
 To date, only 2 cases worldwide do not have a direct 1st or 2nd generation link to Wuhan.
 Those cases, both in South Korea, had traveled to Singapore early in the epidemic before Singapore instituted strict containment and case tracking procedures.
 Internationally, the total number of these 1st and 2nd generation cases is still less than 250.

 What is being done to control the virus?

 Currently, the US Centers for Disease Control and Prevention (CDC) is making 2019 novel coronavirus test kits and protocols available to approximately 100 laboratories around the country.
 This means that suspected cases can be tested and diagnosed, or cleared on the same day.
 Without this capability, any suspected case would have to be isolated for multiple days, and case tracking on many eventually unproven cases could have overwhelmed the public health systems.
 With this new capability in place, combined with the significant reduction in movement of people to and from China, the risk for this coronavirus developing sustained person-to-person chains of transmission in this country is greatly reduced.

 How it is affecting travel:

-A major concern continues to be that at least some proportion of infected individuals can shed virus with little or no upper respiratory disease symptoms.
-This means that simply isolating or avoiding anyone who appears ill is an inadequate protection strategy in locations with established transmission, and that illness screening of returning travelers from the region is inadequate to identify potential carriers.
+A major concern continues to be that at least some proportion of infected individuals can shed the virus with little or no upper respiratory disease symptoms.
+This means that simply isolating or avoiding anyone who appears ill is an inadequate protection strategy in locations with the established transmission and that illness screening of returning travelers from the region is inadequate to identify potential carriers.

 We will pass along additional updates as they become available.